 Wooden Indians are often three-dimensional wooden sculptures several feet tall – up to life-sized.
 They are still occasionally used for their original advertising purpose but are more often seen as decorations or advertising collectibles

 Because of the general illiteracy of the populace, early store owners used descriptive sculptures and wood art figures to advertise their shops’ wares.
 Wooden Indians and tobacco had always been associated because American Indians introduced tobacco to Europeans, and the depiction of native people on sculpture smoke-shop signs was almost inevitable.
 As early as the seventeenth century, European tobacconists used figures of Wooden Indians to advertise their shops.
-Because European sculptures had never seen a Native American, these early cigar-store “Wooden Indians” looked more like black slaves with feathered headdresses and other sculptured fanciful, exotic features.
+Because European sculptures had never seen a Native American, this early cigar-store “Wooden Indians” looked more like black slaves with feathered headdresses and other sculptured fanciful, exotic features.
 These wood art carvings were called “Black Boys” or “Virginians” in the trade.
 Eventually, the European wooden Indian sculptures began to take on a more “authentic” yet highly stylized native visage, and by the time the smoke-shop figure arrived in the Americas in the late eighteenth century, it had become thoroughly “Indian.”

 After a few emails back and forth with Tom who I had met through a Linked In group called Art Marketing.
 I decided to visit his woodsculptureart.com website and found that he has a unique style of sculptures and wood art.
-What really caught my eye and impressed me was the wooden indian.
-When asked, he told me that he especially loves doing the larger life size wood art sculptures because of the amount of detail.
+What really caught my eye and impressed me was the wooden Indian.
+When asked, he told me that he especially loves doing the larger life-size wood art sculptures because of the amount of detail.

-Could you imagine a life size American Bald Eagle?
+Could you imagine a life-size American Bald Eagle?

 I have always been a fan of sculptures and wood art and have often thought about picking it up myself but I have always been drawn back to the brush.
-However I have worked with wood in my younger days when I custom designed and built furniture that a few of my family members and they still have it but that was at least 35 years ago lol.
+However, I have worked with wood in my younger days when I custom designed and built furniture that a few of my family members and they still have it but that was at least 35 years ago lol.

-I hope you all enjoyed this little trip in the another direction of the arts and aim to do more of these which most of you already know because I will write about unique musicians, artists and a number of other topics related to the arts.
+I hope you all enjoyed this little trip in another direction of the arts and aim to do more of these which most of you already know because I will write about unique musicians, artists, and a number of other topics related to the arts.
 My next post is going to be about an artist who has many talents and delves in the Pop Art world and has a very unique style and fresh approach to Urban Art and he is right here in Naples.
 So I hope you all enjoyed this trip into the world of

 Sculptures, Wooden Indians and Wood Art